Shalimar–Lokmanya Tilak Terminus Express: Time table

-18030 Shalimar Lokmanya Tilak Terminus Express leaves Kolkata Shalima] on a daily basis at 15:00 hrs IST and reaches Lokmanya Tilak Terminus at 04:50 hrs IST on the 3rd day.
+18030 Shalimar Lokmanya Tilak Terminus Express leaves Kolkata Shalimar on a daily basis at 15:35 hrs IST and reaches Lokmanya Tilak Terminus at 04:05 hrs IST on the 3rd day.

+Note: Train no. 18029 halts at Kasara railway station and Igatpuri railway station only for attachment and detachment of bankers respectively.
+There is no commercial halt at these stations.